andreaspeters/miniedit/README.md

 - Run 'Make' with realtime output into CMD Box.
 - Open File in a Hexeditor
 - Shortcut Support
+- LSP Support for code complition (currently only for golang).

 ## How to compile